- City Government

-The City of Rockville is provides access to public records in accordance with Maryland’s Public Information Act (MPIA.
-The City Manager is the City’s official custodian of records (“Custodian of Records”) for MPIA requests.
-Requests for information under the MPIA only require production of existing documents under the control of the city.
-The MPIA does not require the city to compile information from existing documents or create documents in response to general inquiries.
+The City of Rockville provides access to public records in accordance with Maryland’s Public Information Act (MPIA).
+The City Manager is the city’s official custodian of records (“Custodian of Records”) for MPIA requests.
+Requests for information under the MPIA require production of existing public records under the control of the city.
+The MPIA does not require the city to compile information from existing records or create new records in response to requests.

 City Manager’s Office

 The city will respond to your request within a reasonable period, but not more than 30 days after receipt of the application.
 City staff will contact you if additional information is required and provide the estimated charge for your request, if applicable.
 In the event the time to produce the public record is estimated to be more than 10 working days, the city will contact you in writing or by electronic mail with the amount of time the city anticipates it will take to produce the public record; an estimate of the range of fees that may be charged and the reason for the delay.
 A response may include copies of the records requested or notification that records are available for your review.
 If the city needs additional time due to the nature of the request, city staff will contact you to discuss an extension of time.
 If the city is not the appropriate custodian of records, staff will notify you within 10 calendar days of receipt of the request.

 The first two hours of staff time for search and review are free.
 After the first two hours, review costs for staff and attorney time shall be prorated based on each individual salary and the actual time attributable to the search and preparation of the public record.

 The first 40 pages of black and white, single-sided copies of documents requested are free.
 Additional copies will be charged a fee for materials.

 |Black and white print: 8.5 x 11 inch||$.20 per side|

 |Black and white print: 8.5 x 14 inch||$.25 per side|